nearst/laconia/CONTRIBUTING.md

        [here](https://github.com/laconiajs/laconia/tree/master/packages/laconia-acceptance-test)
      - Command: `npm run test:acceptance`, or included in `npm run test:all`

-3. For API changes, we would encourage you to design the API with us first before starting to implement them.
+4. For API changes, we would encourage you to design the API with us first before starting to implement them.
 Laconia's [documentation](https://github.com/laconiajs/website) must be updated too!

-4. Once you are done implementing, file the pull request!
+5. Once you are done implementing, file the pull request!

 # Code review process

 There isn't any special process at the moment for code reviews.
-Expect to hear back from us soon, and we'll let you know if we're struggling to cope or haven't got the time to review them yet!
+Expect us to reply within 1 week, and we'll let you know if we're struggling to cope or haven't got the time to review them yet!
 We are all friendly, so don't be afraid to ping us back if don't hear anything from us.